 How much can you potentially make owning a massage therapy business?

-Many massage therapists run profitable businesses, but the income they make varies according to the business’ location, their specialization, and how many years they’ve been in business.
+Many massage therapists run profitable businesses, but their income varies according to the business’s location, specialization, and competition.
 The Bureau of Labor Statistics highlights how the May 2018 median annual wages for massage therapists differ depending on the industry in which each massage therapist worked.
 Massage therapists who worked in chiropractic offices earned $51,690, while massage therapists who worked in other health professional offices earned $44,560.
 Massage therapists who worked in personal care services earned $39,740.

 Things to consider before starting a massage therapy business

-Starting a massage therapy business requires more than just massage therapy skills; massage therapists must also have strong business skills, too.
+Starting your own massage therapy business requires more than just massage therapy skills; massage therapists must also have strong business skills.
 The ability to identify their target market, tailor their marketing to their audience, and even ask clients to schedule a second massage at the time of their first appointment are all necessary skills.

 With the increasing awareness of the medical benefits massage offers, new massage therapists may want to establish connections in the medical industry.
 Referrals are highly valuable because of how this industry depends on recurring customers, so finding a medical practitioner who is willing to refer a massage service may be an essential element in helping to support a business.